maros/Zway-ThermostatControl/README.md

 ## devices

-List of thermostats that are managed in this zone.
+List of thermostats that are managed by this zone.

 ## zones.schedules

-Multiple schedules that override the global schedules.
+Multiple zone schedules that override the global schedules.
 See globalSchedules for documentation.

 # Virtual Devices